 Ascent 121 is an accredited provider of Continuing Education for Behavioral Health and Human Services professionals.

-A forty-minute presentation plus Q&A that provides an overview of the issue as well as an introduction to our agency.
-It gives the audience a better understanding of the realities of trafficking in Indiana and explains the on-ramps available for them to join our organization as volunteers.
+A forty-minute presentation plus Q&A that provides an overview of the issue of human trafficking as well as an introduction to our agency.
+It gives the audience a better understanding of the realities of trafficking in Indiana, the scope, definitions, vulnerability factors for victims, indicators of possible trafficking, services available and how to identify and report.
+The presentation also explains the on-ramps available to join our organization as volunteers.
 This content is appropriate for general audiences over age 13.

 Lunch & Learn

 A brief, twenty minute introduction to domestic trafficking plus some time for questions and answers.
 This presentation is intended for adult audiences and does not use any audio visuals.
 Handouts will be provided for your guests who wish to learn more about this issue.